 Brand Collaborations for Business Awareness

-Another form of collaboration that could work in your favour when thinking of how to promote your small business is brand collaborations.
+Another form of collaboration that could work in your favor when thinking of how to promote your small business is brand collaborations.
 You may want to collaborate with other brands that have the same target demographic as you to create a line of products together.
 This is a mutually beneficial agreement, as it exposes their customers and followers to your brand, while they become exposed to your customers and followers.

 Of course, you need to make sure that the line of products is good quality and something to be proud of.
 Choose brands that you collaborate with carefully.
-You want a brand that will benefit and complement you and your products, but that won’t completely sweep your customers from beneath your feet.
+You want a brand that will benefit and complement you and your products but won’t completely sweep your customers from beneath your feet.

-If you’re considering a brand collaboration, reach out to the relevant employees of the company you’re planning on collaborating with.
-You will be able to negotiate terms concerning shares of profit and other important elements of the deal.
-It is usually wise to use a lawyer when drawing up agreements to ensure that the terms are fair and that both parties benefit from the agreement.
-This can also help to create clear guidance surrounding rights and entitlement.
+It is wise to use a lawyer when drawing up agreements to ensure that the terms are fair and that both parties benefit from the agreement.
+This can also help create clear guidance surrounding rights and entitlement.

 Get Your Small Business Involved in a Networking Circle